jaericho/jaericho.github.io/_posts/2025-02-22-Matlock-and-Night-Court-Reboots.md

 Re-watch: No.

+UPDATE 2025-05-31: I finally finished season 1 of Matlock and the series started off better than it ended.
+It was just too long for what it was.
+I'm keeping my review the same, but my recommendation is to skip it entirely.

 ## [Night Court (2023)](https://www.imdb.com/title/tt13798316/)

 ![Night Court (2023) Poster](/assets/2025/02/night-court-poster.jpg){:.poster}I was excited to see [John Larroquette](https://www.imdb.com/name/nm0488662/) reprise his character from the original show, and it was quite the treat to see him slip into his character so easily.